-Although in some Islamic attitude to ethics, "Rational Goodness and Badness" is the measure, but Islamic medical ethics has differences with Secular ethics, that distinguish it from Secular.
-For compiling this kind of Islamic medical ethics, some specific and fundamental observations should be taken into consideration to preserve its Islamic spirit.
-In its fundamental and contentive aspect, this attitude is also concerned with the "Agent Goodness" of action; and admits human reason's failure of having a comprehensive knowledge of moral aspects all in details (and not in curt), and thus, does regard itself as needful of the revelatory prescriptions.
+Although in Shiite attitude to ethics, "Rational Goodness and Badness" is the measure, but Islamic medical ethics has differences with Secularist ethics which distinguish it from Secular, Christian and Asharite ethics.
+For compiling Islamic-Iranian medical ethics, some specific and fundamental observations should be taken into consideration to preserve its Islamic spirit.
+In its fundamental and contentive aspect, this attitude is also concerned with the action's "Agent Goodness" and in differentiation (and not in none-differentiation) admits human reason's failure of having a comprehensive knowledge of moral aspects all, and thus, does regard itself as needful of the revelatory prescriptions.
 For more particular cases, reason resorts to Ijtihad starting with the revelatory doctrines.
 Moral prescriptions are explained based on divine sovereignty.

-In its spiritual aspect, Islamic medical ethics is not merely to prepare welfare and material comfort for man, but its main concern is both human material development and spiritual growth -which is manifested in nearness to God- and observe both of them within a balanced transcendental framework.
+In its spiritual aspect, Islamic medical ethics is not merely to prepare welfare and material comfort for man, but its main concern is human material and spiritual development within a transcendental framework.

-In its legal aspect, it has laid down a legislative system within which all creatures' rights have been arranged from divine point of view, and God's authority and sovereignty is considered as the basis for moral activities' legitimation.
+In its legal aspect, it has laid down a legislative system within which all creatures' rights have been arranged from divine point of view and God's authority and sovereignty is considered as the basis for moral activities' legitimation.
 These rights could only be taken away through God's permission.
-God has given man such dignity according to which reviving or killing one human being is considered as equal with reviving or killing human beings all.
+God has given man such dignity according which reviving or killing one human being is considered as equal with reviving or killing human beings all.
 Moral prescriptions should be based on divine rights.